-Jingwen Cao is a visual artist whose practice spans photography, poetry, sculpture, and installation.
+Jingwen Cao is a photography-focused, interdisciplinary artist.
 Unified by a profound engagement with the interplay of visual form and psychological depth, her work navigates the tension between flatness and dimensionality, abstraction, and figuration.
 Holding an MFA from the Rhode Island School of Design and a BFA from OCAD University, Jingwen’s practice is characterized by a deep commitment to both the conceptual and technical dimensions of photography, pushing the boundaries of photographic expression.
-Jingwen has exhibited internationally, including at PhMuseum Days 2024 in Bologna, Italy, and various venues across New York, Berlin, Providence, and Toronto.
+Jingwen has exhibited internationally, including Bologna, New York, Providence, Berlin, and Toronto.

 -